 - Participants may submit up to 10 coyotes each drawing period and eligible coyotes must be killed within the drawing period.

-- Coyotes must have been killed between the first and last days of the submission month.
+- Coyotes must be taken in Georgia to be eligible.
 Road-kills, spoiled carcasses, and live coyotes are not eligible.

 Snap a picture of your coyote with your phone as soon as you recover the carcass.
 Email that picture from your phone to firstname.lastname@example.org.
 Photos should include the entire, intact carcass; any photo of an ear-notched coyote, obvious roadkill or clearly old/rotten carcass will be disqualified.